What are the learning objectives of Musicians without Borders’ training programs?

 We focus on how to use music as a tool for peace-building and social change.
 We do not provide musical instruction per se, rather we use musical activities such as drum circle facilitation, singing, movement, songwriting, and improvisation in order to illustrate and fully utilize the power of music and nurture a culture of nonviolence.

 Our Training of Trainers prepares participants to be able to train other workshop leaders using these principles.

-What target groups does the training address?
+Which target groups does the training content address?

 Musicians without Borders trains (adult) workshop leaders to work predominantly with children and young adults and teach others to do so as well, with the understanding that introducing skills related to cooperative music making and nonviolence at a young age can help to influence social change across generations.
 While some activities that we use in the training are child-oriented, we encourage our trainees to think creatively to adapt these activities for their own target groups through small group work.
 We also see the inherent value of playfulness that are embedded in these activities as useful skill sets to explore across age groups, encouraging creativity, helping to construct valuable problem solving skills and building empathy among participants.